jayasrivenkateshp/aws-learning/02-S3/02-Encryption/README.md

 ## Symmetric encryption

->This is said to be the simplest and best-known encryption technique.
-As discussed already, it uses one key for both encryption and decryption.
+>This is simplest and best-known encryption technique. it uses one key for both encryption and decryption.

->Because the algorithm behind symmetric encryption is less complex and executes faster, this is the preferred technique when transmitting data in bulk.
+>Because the algorithm behind symmetric encryption is less complex and executes faster, this is atechnique when transmitting data in bulk.

 >The plaintext is encrypted using a key, and the same key is used at the receiving end to decrypt the received ciphertext.